The 567 is bringing creative life to downtown Macon through exhibits, art classes, creative events, and small business development.

 The original 567 was a huge success in helping to enjoy and shape our downtown’s culture and community as the city united to enjoy music and art.
 The dream grew, The 567 became its own 501(c)(3), and in 2010, the church and The 567 moved to a much larger building at 533 Cherry Street.
 With the move came greater opportunities to help downtown Macon grow and thrive through art, music, and business.

 The church and The 567 have both grown tremendously since then, and it is no longer feasible for The 567 and the church to share space.
-This year The 567 purchased its own building at 456 First Street and looks forward to growing and impacting downtown even more in the coming years.
+In 2016, The 567 purchased its own building at 456 First Street and looks forward to growing and impacting downtown even more in the coming years.